emirhantuygun/cash-register-project/README.md

 Service Registry acts as a **central directory** for all the microservices in the application.
 It maintains a list of available services and their instances, allowing for service discovery.
 When a service starts, it **registers** itself with the Service Registry, and other services can query the registry to find the network location of service instances.

 ### API Gateway
 The API Gateway is the entry point for all client requests.
 It **routes** requests to the appropriate backend services and performs functions such as **load balancing** and rate limiting.
-Crucially, the API Gateway also handles **authorization** by verifying the JWT in the Authorization header of incoming requests to ensure they are **valid** and that the user has the necessary **roles**.
+Crucially, the API Gateway also handles **authorization** by verifying the JWT in the Authorization header of incoming requests to ensure they are **valid** and that the user has the **necessary roles**.

 ### Auth Service
-Auth Service is responsible for managing authentication and authorization.
-It handles user login, registration, and token generation.
-The service verifies user credentials and issues JWT tokens for authenticated users, which are used to access protected endpoints in other services.
+Auth Service is responsible for managing **authentication**.
+It handles user **login, logout, registration**, and **token & refresh-token generation**.
+When users log in, the service verifies their credentials and issues a JWT for authenticated users, which is then used to access protected endpoints through the API Gateway.

 ### User Service
-User Service manages user-related operations, including creating, updating, retrieving, and deleting user accounts.
+User Service manages **user-related** operations, including creating, updating, retrieving, and deleting user accounts.
 It handles user data and ensures that user information is securely stored and accessible to other services that require user details.

 ### Product Service
-Product Service manages product-related operations.
+Product Service manages **product-related** operations.
 It handles the creation, update, retrieval, and deletion of products.
 This service is responsible for maintaining product information, such as product names, descriptions, prices, and stock levels.

 ### Sale Service
-Sale Service is responsible for handling sales transactions and managing campaigns.
+Sale Service is responsible for handling **sales transactions** and **managing campaigns**.
 It allows for the creation, retrieval, and management of sales records.
-Additionally, this service enables viewing and managing sales campaigns, helping to promote products and track their performance.
+The service supports five types of payment methods: cash, credit card, mixed, debit card, and PayPal.
+> **⚠️ Note:** The **MIXED** payment method consists of a **combination** of **cash** and **credit card** payments.

 ### Report Service
-Report Service is responsible for generating reports related to sales and transactions.
-It allows users to view detailed sales information and generate receipts for completed transactions.
+Report Service is responsible for **generating receipts** related to sales and transactions.
+It allows users to **view detailed sales information** and generate receipts for completed transactions.
 This service provides insights into sales performance, helping businesses make informed decisions based on sales data.

 ## Ports